ahuacate/pve-nas/README.md

 <h1>PVE File Server (NAS)</h1>

-A PVE File Server is a fully functional NAS using a Proxmox CT or VM.

-**PVE LXC/CT NAS**
-Our CT-based NAS uses a Ubuntu CT requiring only 512Mb of RAM.
-Proxmox provides the NAS with backend storage space based on a LVM or ZFS file system using SATA/NVMe disks.
-Raid options are available.

-A basic single USB disk NAS is also available.
-The USB file system is ext4.

-**PVE VM NAS**
+**Lightweight - Ubuntu NAS (CT)**
+A lightweight NAS built on a CT using only 512Mb RAM.
+Ubuntu OS and Webmin WebGui frontend.

+Backend storage is by Proxmox.
+Choose between LVM or ZFS Raid or a basic single disk ext4 file system.
+A USB disk-based NAS is also supported.

+**Heavyweight - OMV NAS (VM)**
-Our VM-based NAS is built on Open Media Vault (OMV) and requires direct attached storage or PCI SAS/SATA/NVMe HBA Card pass-through.
+Open Media Vault (OMV) NAS built in a Proxmox VM.
+Requires direct attached storage or PCI SAS/SATA/NVMe HBA Card pass-through.
 Our default file system is EXT4 or BTRFS using MergerFS and SnapRaid.

 <h2>Features</h2>

-All NAS builds are configured to be ready to support Ahuacate suite of applications.
+All NAS builds support our suite of application CTs and VMs.
 Each NAS type install includes:

 * Power User & Group Accounts
     * Groups: medialab:65605, homelab:65606, privatelab:65607, chrootjail:65608
     * Users: media:1605, home:1606, private:1607
-    * Users media, home and private are for running CT applications
+    * Users media, home and private are our default CT App users
 * Chrootjail Group for general User accounts
-* Ready for all Medialab applications such as Sonarr, Radarr, JellyFin, NZBGet and more
+* Support all Medialab file permissions required by Sonarr, Radarr, JellyFin, NZBGet and more
 * Full set of base and sub-folders ready for all CT applications
 * Folder and user permissions are set including ACLs
-* NFS 4.0 exports ready for PVE hosts backend storage mounts
+* NFS 4.0 exports ready for PVE host's backend storage mounts
 * SMB 3.0 shares with access permissions set ( by User Group accounts )
 * Setting Local Domain option( i.e .local, .localdomain, .home.arpa, .lan )
 * Easy Script Toolbox to create or delete User accounts, perform OS upgrades and install add-on services (i.e SSMTP, ProFTP and ZFS Cache)

-The NAS is a full turnkey installation.

 <h2>Prerequisites</h2>